By Peter Guest, FootballPredictions.NET, 16:34 04/10/2020

 Before his departure in the summer, Ranieri’s predecessor, Nigel Pearson signed the Austrian fullback.
 Arriving from Schalke 04, there was much optimism that the experienced defender could help a defence that conceded 55 goals the previous campaign.

-Arguably Fuchs’s most influential moment that season came when he provided an inch-perfect assist to Jamie Vardy when the England international broke Rudd van Nistelrooy’s record of scoring in 10 consecutive Premier League matches.
+Arguably Fuchs’ most influential moment that season came when he provided an inch-perfect assist to Jamie Vardy when the England international broke Ruud van Nistelrooy’s record of scoring in 10 consecutive Premier League matches.

 Albrighton traded the West Midlands for east when he joined the club in the summer of 2014, from Aston Villa.
 The versatile midfielder played an important part for Ranieri’s title winners by scoring two goals and registering six assists.